Rule 3745-31-13 | Attainment provisions - review of major stationary sources and major modifications, stationary source applicability and exemptions.

 (G) Class II area limitations.

-The requirements contained in rules 3745-31-08 to 3745-31-10 of the Administrative Code as they relate to any maximum allowable increase for a Class II area do not apply to a modification of a major stationary source that was in existence on March 1, 1978 if the net increase in allowable emissions of each regulated NSR pollutant from the modification after the application of BACT would be less than fifty tons per year.
+The requirements contained in rules 3745-31-08 to 3745-31-10 of the Administrative Code as the requirements relate to any maximum allowable increase for a Class II area do not apply to a modification of a major stationary source that was in existence on March 1, 1978 if the net increase in allowable emissions of each regulated NSR pollutant from the modification after the application of BACT would be less than fifty tons per year.

 (H) Exemptions to preapplication ambient monitoring.